 - If you have selected an EAP method, the firewall validates the server but not the client.
 To ensure client validity, restrict clients by IP address or subdomain.

-- Verify that the RADIUS server performs authentication
+- Verify that the RADIUS server performs authentication and authorization for administrators.

 - Log in the firewall web interface using an administrator account that you added to the RADIUS server.

 - Verify that you can access only the web interface pages that are allowed for the role you associated with the administrator.

 - In theMonitor,Policies, andObjectstabs, verify that you can access only the virtual systems that are allowed for the access domain you associated with the administrator.